Ryan Schimpf: Toronto Blue Jays

-The Toronto Blue Jays selected Schimpf in the fifth round of the 2009 Major League Baseball draft.
-He signed with the Blue Jays and was assigned to the Gulf Coast Blue Jays of the Rookie-level Gulf Coast League, where he played in two games, before being promoted to the Auburn Doubledays of the Class A-Short Season New York-Penn League.
-In 36 total games in 2009, Schimpf batted .293 with three home runs and 14 runs batted in (RBIs).
-In 2010, Schimpf played for the Lansing Lugnuts of the Class A Midwest League and the Dunedin Blue Jays of the Class A-Advanced Florida State League, hitting .237 with eight home runs and 52 RBIs in a combined 110 games.
+The Toronto Blue Jays selected Schimpf in the fifth round (160th overall) of the 2009 Major League Baseball draft.
+He signed with the Blue Jays and was assigned to the Gulf Coast Blue Jays of the Rookie-level Gulf Coast League, where he played in two games, before being promoted to the Auburn Doubledays of the Low-A New York-Penn League.
+In 36 total games in 2009, Schimpf batted .293 with three home runs and 14 runs batted in (RBI).
+In 2010, Schimpf played for the Lansing Lugnuts of the Single-A Midwest League and the Dunedin Blue Jays of the High-A Florida State League, hitting .237 with eight home runs and 52 RBI in a combined 110 games.
 He was named a mid-season All-Star for Lansing.
 Schimpf began the 2011 season on the disabled list, not appearing in a minor league game until June 9.
 In 57 games played for Dunedin that year, he hit .240 with 10 home runs and 36 RBI.

 Schimpf began 2012 with Dunedin, and was named a mid-season All-Star for the second time in his career.
-In late July, he earned a promotion to the New Hampshire Fisher Cats of the Class AA Eastern League, where he finished the 2012 campaign.
-In a career-high 129 games played, Schimpf batted .269 with 22 home runs and 76 RBIs.
-Schimpf played the entire 2013 season with New Hampshire, where he hit .210, 23 home runs, and 65 RBIs in 126 games.
-He split the 2014 season with New Hampshire and the Buffalo Bisons of the Class AAA International League, appearing in 117 games and hitting .227 with 24 home runs and 58 RBIs.
+In late July, he earned a promotion to the New Hampshire Fisher Cats of the Double-A Eastern League, where he finished the 2012 campaign.
+In a career-high 129 games played, Schimpf batted .269 with 22 home runs and 76 RBI.
+Schimpf played the entire 2013 season with New Hampshire, where he hit .210, 23 home runs, and 65 RBI in 126 games.
+He split the 2014 season with New Hampshire and the Buffalo Bisons of the Triple-A International League, appearing in 117 games and hitting .227 with 24 home runs and 58 RBI.
 In the offseason, Schimpf appeared in 26 games for the Venados de Mazatlán of the Mexican Pacific League.
-Schimpf split the 2015 season between New Hampshire and Buffalo, and in 107 games hit .250 with 23 home runs and 63 RBIs.
+Schimpf split the 2015 season between New Hampshire and Buffalo, and in 107 games hit .250 with 23 home runs and 63 RBI.